A frequently asked question at The Forensic Practice is: which adult learning principles do you incorporate in your workshops?

 - Experiential Learning.
 Activities are designed to develop insights and skills through practice and reflection (e.g., generating hypotheses exercise; note taking exercises).

 - Generative Learning.
 Participants solve problems before receiving solutions, with mistakes corrected as needed (e.g., interview participants exercise).
 This approach fosters engagement and deep learning.
-In our workshops, there are generative learning exercises, in which learners solve problems before being taught the solution (e.g., interview participants exercise).

 - Interleaved Practice.
 Two or more concepts or skills are practiced at once to create longer and more versatile learning.